 Do you travel a lot?
 Will you have the necessary control for a card without limits?
 Once you determine what you need from a card, then you can choose appropriately whether or not to request one in AMEX.
 If you decide to use an American Express card or not, it may be good to carry an alternative card in case of an emergency.
 Having a backup from another issuer will not cost you anything, but it can be beneficial.

 Determine your credit needs.
 The first thing you should do before requesting an AMEX card is to determine what you want from your card.

 - Ask yourself what account or card features are essential to you and compare your list of needs and wants with the available AMEX options.
 That will help you identify the card that is best for you.

 - AMEX cards come in two different types of varieties: debit cards and credit cards.
-In case of the Debit card, the payment must be paid each month in full, but do not entail spending limits or interest charges.
-Office to this, AMEX credit cards work like most other credit cards and authorise the account holder to carry a balance from one month to the next.
+In the case of the Debit card, the payment must be paid each month in full, but do not entail spending limits or interest charges.
+Office to this, AMEX credit cards work like most other credit cards and authorize the account holder to carry a balance from one month to the next.

-- Review the benefits, conditions, and terms of the card and recognise all linked charges.
+- Review the benefits, conditions, and terms of the card and recognize all linked charges.
 It is essential to read the small letters of the documents before requesting a card to avoid later surprises about terms and conditions.

 Determine Your Credit needs: